Nego do Borel

-Nego do Borel, artistic name of Leno Maycon Viana Gomes (born 10 July 1992), is a Brazilian singer of funk ostentação, songwriter and actor.
+Nego do Borel, artistic name of Leno Maycon Viana Gomes (born 10 July 1992), is a Brazilian singer of funk ostentação, songwriter, actor, and boxer.
 He is known for hits "Os Cara do Momento", "Diamante de Lama", "Bonde dos Brabos" and "Você Partiu Meu Coração", with Wesley Safadão and Anitta.
 Currently he has two albums released by Sony Music.
 Nego do Borel was the sixth Brazilian artist to enter the US Billboard Hot 100.

 Early life

 Leno Maycon Viana Gomes was born on 10 July 1992 in Rio de Janeiro and was raised in Morro do Borel, a slum in Rio.
 He was the only child of Roseli Vianna and Nelcir Gomes.
 He dropped out of school in fourth grade to become a funk artist.
 The name "Nego do Borel" (meaning "black man from Borel") emerged from a nickname given to him by one of his friends.
 Gomes would later adopt it as his stage name.
 Nego was raised an evangelical Christian and his mother baptised him Leno Maycon Viana Gomes after John Lennon and Michael Jackson.

 Due to early life lived in poverty, almost all his teeth had rotted by the time he rose to fame, so his first priority was to take care of his oral health.
 Nego bought dentures costing 100,000 BRL and rebuilt his house for his mother.
 At the height of his fame, he was earning 200,000 BRL per month.